Floating laying solutions for strand woven hardwood bamboo parquet with click interlocking are the same as any other self-locking parquet.

 Proceed as follows:

-– unless the mat you have chose has already incorporated a high-quality steam barrier, it is always recommended that you lay a polyethylene sheet with a minimum thickness of 0.2 mm over the entire substrate being covered to prevent any moisture from rising; this barrier for blocking moisture will be “bathed” against the walls at a height which is sufficient to cover at least the thickness of the parquet before it is trimmed when the skirting board needs fitting; the steam barrier may not be required if the substrate is made from linoleum or undamaged vinyl material;
+– unless the mat you have chose has already incorporated a laying and floating assembly with tempered bamboo mathigh-quality steam barrier, it is always recommended that you lay a polyethylene sheet with a minimum thickness of 0.2 mm over the entire substrate being covered to prevent any moisture from rising; this barrier for blocking moisture will be “bathed” against the walls at a height which is sufficient to cover at least the thickness of the parquet before it is trimmed when the skirting board needs fitting; the steam barrier may not be required if the substrate is made from linoleum or undamaged vinyl material;

 – the actual mat above the polyethylene fabric, which has a thickness varying from 1 to 3 mm will be laid with the transparent film facing upwards; it is recommended to position one roll at a time, then lay the parquet and place another roll so that it will not be damaged when walking on it;

-– at this stage you can being laying the flooring; start the installation by moving from the left hand wall to the right hand wall, placing the board parallel to the longest wall in the room, and make sure that you always leave a gap of around 1-1.4 cm in between the wood and all of the walls (this includes any fixed vertical objects such as columns or other items); you can use wooden spacers which will be removed after the laying has been completed so that the distance remains in tact;
+– at this point you can start laying the floor; start the installation by moving from the left hand wall to the right hand wall, placing the board parallel to the longest wall in the room, and make sure that you always leave a gap of around 0,7-1,2 cm in between the wood and all of the walls (this includes any fixed vertical objects such as columns or other items); you can use wooden spacers which will be removed after the laying has been completed so that the distance remains intact;

-– whenever a floating parquet is laid, it is important to snap the flooring with expansion joints and subsequent coverings whenever they exceed a width of seven metres or a length of eight metres; even if they are in varying surroundings, you must expect to put a joint in place which detaches the ambient flooring from that of continuous surroundings.
-Unlike applying adhesives, floating laying does in fact involve a number of elements which are bonded o one another, but which are not anchored to the ground; this may result in opposing tensions which would not allow the parquet to move properly if extended into an entire large room which has not been halted by appropriate dilatation spacings.
-In essence, the flooring of each individual room must b able to move independently;
+– whenever a floating parquet is laid, it is important to break the flooring with expansion joints and subsequent coverings whenever they exceed a width of 5,5 metres or a length of 8 metres; even if they are in varying surroundings, you must expect to put a joint in place which detaches the ambient flooring from that of continuous surroundings.
+Unlike applying adhesives, floating laying does in fact involve a number of elements which are bonded to one another, but which are not anchored to the ground; this may result in opposing tensions which would not allow the parquet to move properly if extended into an entire large room which has not been halted by appropriate dilatation spacings.
+In essence, the flooring of each individual room must be able to move independently;

 – position the stacked slats at least 20 cm apart from each others; this makes the entire flooring stronger.
 And finally, fix the skirting board to the wall, whilst checking that each board has enough space to both expand and contract naturally;